TheApX/battlesnake-engine-cpp/README.md

 The only potential problem is that CLI uses some unicode characters to render snakes, which may not be supported on Windows.
 It definitely works fine in Windows Terminal + WSL2 + Ubuntu 20.04 though.

-If any adjustments needed to build and run on other platforms, contributions are welcome!
+If any adjustments needed to build and run on other platforms, please send a pull request.
+Contributions are welcome!

 # Q&A